MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2019-07-16-vector-triple-products-in-minkowski-spacetime.md

 ### Lorentz Four-Force

-The reason we care about the four-potential is the following empirical result:
+The reason we care about the four-potential is the following empirical result (see Equation \ref{minkowskitripleproduct}):

 $$
 \begin{aligned}